 Cardiac arrhythmiasThese are concerned with abnormalities in rhythm of the heart.
 The heart beats are very fast or very slow.
 The heart beats in an abnormal rhythm.
 Arrhythmias are different types, some are harmless but some are dangerous to life.

-Cardiomyopathies These are diseases that affects the muscles of the heart.
+Cardiomyopathies These are diseases that affect the muscles of the heart.
 People of all ages are affected by this disease.
 These diseases are usually inherited.
 Here the heart becomes enlarged, thick or rigid.
-The pumping of the heart gets disturbed due to inability of the heart to pump blood.
+The pumping of the heart gets disturbed due to the inability of the heart to pump blood.

-Heart failure It is the most serious condition where in the heart loses its ability to pump blood efficiently throughout the body.
+Heart failure It is the most serious condition wherein the heart loses its ability to pump blood efficiently throughout the body.
 The heart fails to pump blood that's required for the body's need.
-This may happen due to damage to the heart muscle, from a viral infection of due to excess consumption of alcohol.
+This may happen due to damage to the heart muscle, from a viral infection due to excess consumption of alcohol.
 Other triggers are high blood pressure, heart valve disease or anaemia.

 Cardiac arrest /Heart attack This happens when heart stops pumping blood.
-Heart attacks occurs when there is blood clot or blockage in an artery.
-An attack causes severe pain in the centre of the chest, and may last for hours.
+Heart attacks occur when there is a blood clot or blockage in an artery.
+An attack causes severe pain in the centre of the chest and may last for hours.
 The rhythm of the heart becomes disturbed and the patient may lose consciousness and stop breathing.
 Silent heart attacks can happen without any pain associated.
 A health checkup/ electrocardiogram can detect this condition.
 It is corrected by by-pass surgery or angioplasty.

 Congenital heartThese diseases are present at birth and the problems are related to heart structure and function.
-A hole in the septum allows blood from left auricle to the right auricle.
+A hole in the septum allows blood from the left auricle to the right auricle.
 This results in fatigue and respiratory infections.
 This condition inhibits growth in children.
 Blue baby is also a congenital defect.
-A baby with bluish complexion due to insufficient oxygenated blood in systemic circulation results in blue baby.
-This condition is rectifies by surgery.
+A baby with bluish complexion due to insufficiently oxygenated blood in systemic circulation results in a blue baby.
+This condition is rectified by surgery.

 Heart valve disease When the valves in the heart don't work properly it results in strain on the heart.
-The heart does not work properly, if there is abnormal narrowing of the valves, the heart has to work hard to pump the blood through the narrow valves.
-This leads to heart pumping less blood to the body parts and this defect results in heart failure.
+The heart does not work properly if there is an abnormal narrowing of the valves, the heart has to work hard to pump the blood through the narrow valves.
+This leads to heart-pumping less blood to the body parts and this defect results in heart failure.